SIG Sauer P320

 The striker, part of the striker assembly, is partially tensioned when you cycle the slide.
 Any repair or change to this unitized part means replacing the entire striker assembly.

 The barrel locks up in the wide ejection port, and a stubby, spring-powered ejector is located at the port’s right center.
 A dual recoil spring on a full-length polymer guide rod is held captive by end caps.
-Yet another nice touch: The front retention cap is rectangular with its short sides slightly rounded, while the rear end cap is fully-round.
+Yet another nice touch: The front retention cap is rectangular with its short sides slightly rounded, while the rear end cap is fully round.
 This combination makes correctly installing it much less error-prone.
-Also, the lower-inner area of the slide’s front is notched to minimize the amount of tilting and compression needed to remove or install the spring assembly.
+Also, the lower inner area of the slide’s front is notched to minimize the amount of tilting and compression needed to remove or install the spring assembly.

 The slide moves on four short rails, with two forward and two rearward.
 The rails are part of the frame assembly.
 The assembly is held in the grip module by the left-side-mounted take-down lever, which you must remove to free the frame assembly from the grip module.
 (I had to do some fiddling with it to remove it.)
-After you’ve removed the take-down lever, push the frame assembly slightly forward and lift to free it from the grip module.
+After you’ve removed the take-down lever, push the frame assembly slightly forward and lift it to free it from the grip module.
 The slide stop is ambidextrous and located on the frame’s rear.

 The magazine catch, located at the trigger guard’s bottom rear, is reversible.
 To do so, you need a straightened paper clip.
 Paraphrasing the owner’s manual, insert the clip into the catch’s side (which captures the magazine catch stop), then remove and reverse the catch.

 The metal-body magazine includes a removable polymer base plate and polymer follower; two magazines come with the gun.
 The base plate is slightly enlarged on its sides.
-The magazine body features three witness holes in its right side, and in my 9mm sample gun they’re numbered 5, 10 and 17.
+The magazine body features three witness holes on its right side, and in my 9mm sample gun, they’re numbered 5, 10 and 17.
 For .357 SIG and .40 SW, the magazine holds 14 rounds for use in either the full-size or P320 Carry pistols.

 The P320 features a unique five-part safety system, standard on all models.
 These parts include a striker safety, a disconnect safety and a three-point take-down safety system.
 The three points?
 You can’t disassemble the P320 unless you’ve removed the magazine and locked the slide to the rear, and you don’t have to pull the trigger to release the striker.
 You don’t need any tools for any of this, either.